Overview

 Basics

-Each option group can be modified by creating a new option within, for example, daily within the date period, or adapting an existing one, for example, adding mandatory information within a contact group by switching an attribute on or off.
+Each option group can be modified by creating a new option within it, for example, by adding a daily option within the date period.
+Or adapting an existing one, for example, adding mandatory information within a contact group by switching an attribute on or off.

 Looking closer at the Options section table, you can see the Attributes column.
 If it contains a "yes", it means that attributes were defined with values for that particular option.
-Clicking “yes” then shows which attributes are switched on for this option.
+Clicking “yes” then displays which attributes are enabled for this option.

 Step by step

-If you follow Configuration > Option in the left side menu, you get to the Options list, where the options are grouped.
+If you follow Configuration > Options in the left-side menu, you will reach the Options list, where the options are grouped.

-For domestic compliance types, show_due_date is the only attribute.
+For domestic compliance types, for example, the show_due_date attribute is the only one.

 You might find other attributes for options of other types, sometimes more than one, which you can use to configure different aspects.